-The behavior of p2p users is rather complex.
+The behavior of P2P users is rather complex.
 We aim to break it down into understandable and independent components.
-The main categories shown in Figure 2.1 are churn, workload, and strategy, which can be separated further into lifetime, sessions, requests, resources, and strategy.
+The main categories shown in Figure 20.1 are churn, workload, and user properties.

-Churn describes the participation dynamics of p2p nodes.
+Churn describes the participation dynamics of P2P nodes.
 Users join the network, leave, and come back several times.
-Sometimes they even leave forever because they do not use the system anymore or have reinstalled their computer.
-For example, in systems such as BitTorrent [Coh03] the user is interested in exactly one download per torrent and will normally not join a distribution overlay in which he already completed downloading.
+Sometimes they even leave forever because they do not use the system anymore.
+For example, in systems such as BitTorrent [103] the user is interested in exactly one download per torrent and will normally not join a distribution overlay in which he already completed downloading.

 Churn consists of the lifetime of a node which starts with its initial creation and ends with its permanent departure.
-During its lifetime, a node goes through several online (i.e. participating in the overlay) and offline cycles (see Figure 3.1).
+During its lifetime, a node goes through several online and offline cycles (see Figure 20.2).
 The time span a node is online is called a session.
 The time between sessions is accordingly called intersession.

 Joining and leaving are system-specific operations.
 In most overlays joining includes finding neighbors, initializing routing tables, replicating data, and other setup operations.
 Leaving cleans up the session state.
 A regular leave normally includes the notification of neighbors to help them reorganizing their state.
-Not all nodes leave the network orderly, some simply crash, they disappear from the overlay without any notification.
+Not all nodes leave the network orderly, some simply crash, i.e., they disappear from the overlay without any notification.
 This can be caused by software crashes, hardware crashes, or loss of connectivity.
-A crash is simply a special form of leaving.

-A node in a p2p system is both a server and a client.
+A node in a P2P system is both a server and a client.
 As such it provides resources and executes requests for available resources.
 The provision and consumption of resources specifies the workload of the system.
 A realistic workload model is crucial for sensible performance evaluation.
-For example, resources include shared files in filesharing systems, a request would stand for downloading a file.
-As previous studies [GDS+03] have shown, the workload is not uniform over all resources.
-Some resources are abundant, many are scarce.
-The same is true for requests, some resources are far more popular than others.
+For example, if resources are shared files in filesharing systems, a request would stand for downloading a file.
+As previous studies [186] have shown, the workload is not uniform over all resources.
+Some resources are far more popular than the others.